Blake-Madden/tinyexpr-plusplus/README.md

 `a^b^c == a^(b^c)` and `-a^b == -(a^b)`

-That will match how many scripting languages do it (e.g. Python, Ruby).
+That will match how many scripting languages do it (e.g., Python, Ruby).

 Also, if you'd like `log` to default to the natural log instead of `log10`, then you can define `TE_NAT_LOG`.